IRRRL Refinance Overview

 - VA IRRRL.
 For veterans, there is a reduced VA funding fee for the IRRRL.
 The key is that the percentage rate is not the size of a cash-out-refinance.
-For example, a cash-out-refinance could be a VA funding fee of 3.3%.
-Or, on a purchase transaction, it would be 2.15% for active-duty servicemembers or 2.4% for National Guard and reservists.
+For example, a cash-out-refinance could be a VA funding fee of 3.6%.
+Or, on a purchase transaction, it would be 2.3%.

 A VA funding fee for the IRRRL is only 0.5%.
 That’s much cheaper than the funding fees for a cash-out-refinance or a purchase transaction.
 If you’re a disabled veteran of 10% or greater, then you don’t have to pay the VA funding fee.
-Remember, the VA Funding Fee is veterans helping veterans and making sure they can get these great benefits.
+Remember, the VA funding fee is veterans helping veterans and making sure they can continue to get these great benefits.